What does silicone do for scars?

 1. Hydration

-Hydration is a crucial factor in the skin’s overall health and plays a vital role in the healing of scars.
-Maintaining optimal moisture levels in the scar tissue can significantly influence a scar’s appearance, texture, and comfort.
+Hydration is crucial for the skin’s overall health and is vital in scar healing.
+Maintaining optimal moisture levels in scar tissue can significantly influence a scar’s appearance, texture, and comfort.

 The Importance of Hydration